Duguay-Trouin-class cruiser: Design

 The design of this class was the result of a protracted process that had started in mid-1919, with the Italians as likely adversaries.
 A detailed design (Project 171) had been completed by the end of 1919, but there were significant reservations within the Navy and the Chief of the General Staff withdrew them in February 1920.
 While discussion continued, there were opportunities to compare with newly commissioned cruisers of other navies.
 The foreign designs were indeed superior, particularly armament.

 At the end of 1920, after having examined copies of the plans for the U.S. Omaha class, four designs had been drafted.
 All four used hulls based on the Omaha's, with eight newly designed 155 mm and four 75 mm anti-aircraft guns and twelve torpedo tubes.
 The differences lay in the combinations of power and protection.

 Design C was selected and detailed work started.
 The new class would achieve 34 kn, using oil firing and single-reduction geared turbines.
 The main armament would be a new breech-loading M1920 gun of 155 mm calibre with a range of 26,100 m.
 The calibre was selected to use the same 155 mm shells manufactured for the Army.
 In action, this weapon proved to be slow to operate.
 The 75 mm anti-aircraft battery was of the M1922 type.

 The ships were lightly armored with barely splinter-proof gun shields, but extensive watertight subdivision included sixteen transverse bulkheads, with a double hull around the engineering spaces.
 Orders were placed during 1922 on this basis, despite determined efforts to "improve" the design.
-After completion, single catapults were installed on the quarter-decks of each ship, initially with two Gourdou-Leseurre GL-812 HY flying-boats, later the GL-832.
+After completion, single catapults were installed on the quarter-decks of each ship, initially with two Gourdou-Leseurre GL-812 HY seaplanes, later the GL-832.
 Duguay-Trouin and Primauguet were subsequently equipped with a single Loire 130 in the 1930s.